-The next day, we rode over to Mary's house and helped Mary load her personal items and bring them to our home.
-We spent most of the day getting her moved in and set and finishing details of Janice's room.
+The next day, we rode over to Mary’s house and helped Mary load her personal items and bring them to our home.
+We spent most of the day getting her moved in and set and finishing details of Janice’s room.
 Shirley told them both that they would have to learn the radios and would be expected to handle our little net.
 She also said that we needed to work on searching for other hams on the airwaves.
 To do that, we would need to learn more and put up some additional antennas.
 That evening, we introduced Mary to our radio group.
 They were quite glad to hear another female voice.
-That was particularly true when they found out that, unlike Shirley who was married and Janice who was young, Mary was a widow.
-We did not mention the unfortunate circumstances regarding the Ed's.
+That was particularly true when they found out that, unlike Shirley who was married and Janice who was young, Mary was a widow and more their ages.
+We did not mention the unfortunate circumstances regarding the Ed’s.

 Charlie was almost ready to leave Columbia.
 He would to go to see Jack first but really planned to join us.
 Jack was trying to decide what to do.
 Robert, on the other hand, had left Mississippi heading for Montgomery that day.
 Ted was going to come over tomorrow for the get together.

 As I look at this later, it feels like a news report which, in a way, is what a journal is.
-Shirley and I go over these journals as a way of reminding us of where we came from and where we want to go in the future.
-It's also part of our teaching to the children.
+Shirley and I go over these journals as a way of reminding us where we came from and where we want to go in the future.
+It’s also part of our teaching to children.

 The next day came bright and clear.
 Georgia in the springtime and early summer is beautiful.
 By eleven, people were already gathering for the meal and party.
 We toured the grounds.
 The men folk talked about what I should consider to make the property into a proper farm.
 I was taking notes in my mind as I thought I would have to do most all of those things myself.
 I tried to get the subject to power and fuel for the future.
 No one really wanted to go there as it had fearful prospects for all of us.